nil1729/trino-jmx-monitoring/README.md

 #### Prerequisites

 - Please make sure you have minimum of **8GB RAM** and **4 CPU cores** available on your machine to run the Trino cluster locally.
-Or you can modify the `.env` file to reduce the memory and CPU requirements.
+Or you can modify the `.env` file to reduce the memory and CPU resources.

 #### Running Trino Cluster

 Please modify the `.env` file to adjust the memory and CPU requirements.
-For this illustration, memory limit is set to `2GB` and CPU limit is set to `0.5`.
-If you have changed the memory, please make sure to update the `jvm.config` file with the new memory.
+For this illustration, memory limit is set to `2GB` and CPU limit is set to `1`.
+If you have changed the memory, please make sure to update the `jvm.config` file with the new memory limits.
 Read more about [JVM Configuration](https://trino.io/docs/current/installation/deployment.html#jvm-config) for Trino.

 ```config
 -Xms1792M